zerodogg/scriptbucket/trivial/README.markdown

     fix7digitalTags     Fixes the tags on MP3 files bought from the 7digital store.
                         For some reason they like adding "(LP Version)" to title tags, this script strips that.

+    gl                  A script to query google from the command-line.
+Only useful to query the google utilities (such as exchange rates), ie. ./gl "1 USD in NOK".

 vim: set expandtab :